P4rs3R/Anmerkungen/03-Applications_Auditing_and_Patching.md

 wmic /node:"[node name]" product where vendor="[vendor name]" call uninstall
 ```

-Obviously, as shown before, you can automate unistall replacing "nome name" with a list of them
+Obviously, as shown before, you can automate unistall replacing "node name" with a list of them